ARE YOU GIVING UP ALCOHOL FOR DRY JANUARY?

 If you’re not sure if taking part in Dry January is for you; these reasons from Alcohol Concern might convince you:

 Reset your relationship with alcohol - realise you don't need it

 New year, new you - do Dry January and feel healthier and happier as:

 you lose weight

-Get healthier - through giving up alcohol for a month you do your insides a lot of good.
+Get healthier - giving up alcohol for a month you does your insides a lot of good.

 Amazing sense of achievement!

 If we could come up with a new health supplement or discovered a superfood that had all those benefits, we’d be millionaires.
 Instead Alcohol Concern aims to offer the help, advice and encouragement to let you get these benefits yourself, all for free.